 Thousands Of Singing Spring Peepers Are A Welcome Sound Of Normalcy Here In South Carolina

+Do spring peepers come out in South Carolina?
+Yes, they do!
 While the world is currently filled with unusual uncertainty, it’s wonderful to have Mother Nature bring something so simple and comforting to our daily lives as the song of an army of Spring Peepers.
 Have the Spring Peepers arrived in your neighborhood yet this season?

 Do Spring Peepers Come Out In South Carolina

 What are some other signs of spring in South Carolina?

 Aside from the arrival of spring peepers and monarch butterflies, the return of migratory birds is a big sign that spring has arrived.
 And as spring goes on and gets warmer, more and more bird species arrive.
 Another sign of spring is all the colorful flowers that start to bloom.